manAs3345/manas-webapi-assgnment1/README.md

 Once you have imported the module, use the functions provided in the module to interact with the library system.
 Make use of `console.log()` to display the result in the console.

-## Functions of the library system
+## Functions of the Library System

 **getAllBooks()** - Returns the information of all the books that are available in the library